sonic-net/SONiC/doc/otn/otn_otss_hld.md

 * configsyncd
   configsyncd application loads OTN linecard's OTAI object configurations from the redis config_db to app_db.
 All the OTAI objects (Transceivers, OA, OSC, OLP, VOA, etc) are handled in the same way.
 * orchagent
   orchagent application manages the OTN linecard and OTAI objects.
 It creates and initializes the linecard OTAI object instance, then the other OTAI object instances within the linecard.
-It loads the linecard flexCounter configuration to set-up the PM and Status sampling in the Syncd-OT.
+It loads the linecard flexCounter configuration to set-up the PM and status sampling in the Syncd-OT.
   > FlexCounter is a representation of flex counter group which supports querying multiple types of statistic/attributes in the syncd.

-  swss_common and otai_redis libraries are employed to access the redis database and interact with syncd-ot.
+  `swss_common` and `otai_redis` libraries are employed to access the redis database and interact with syncd-ot.
 * cmd_tool
   cmd_tool is an OTSS command tool to execute OTAI operations, such as reboot the linecard, trigger an OTDR scan, upgrade transceiver firmware, etc.